jrudolph/vesuvius-browser-frontend/README.md

 npm run dev
 ```

 Browse to http://localhost:5173 to see the frontend.
+Any changes to the source code will be automatically reloaded.

 For development, you can configure the vite proxy in `vite.config.ts` to point to a local backend server.
 The
 default configuration will use the public API and resources at https://vesuvius.virtual-void.net/.